SABMiller soars on ignited hopes of takeover by AB InBev

 | NEW YORK/LONDON

-NEW YORK/LONDON SABMiller SAB.L shares surged to an all-time high on Monday on hopes a long-rumoured takeover bid by the world's largest brewer Anheuser-Busch InBev (ABI.BR) may be getting closer.
+NEW YORK/LONDON SABMiller SAB.L shares surged to an all-time high on Monday on hopes a long-rumored takeover bid by the world's largest brewer Anheuser-Busch InBev (ABI.BR) may be getting closer.

 SABMiller shares first rose 5 percent on news its bid for Heineken (HEIN.AS), seen by some as a tactic to fend off AB InBev, had been rebuffed.
 SABMiller then leapt after a report that AB InBev was talking to bankers about funding a takeover.